rkuga/PSPNet/README.md

 ```
 python main.py --data_dir your_path --gpus 0 0 0
 ```
-in this case, due to the limitation of gpu memory, the input size must be to lower.
+in this case, due to the limitation of gpu memory, the input size must be to smaller.
-but even if input size is lower than 100, pspnet shows good result.
+but even if input size is smaller than 100, pspnet shows good result.

 ### step4.
 after training 100 epochs, run the code for testing